uw-dims/dims-finalreport/docs/source/enhancements.rst

-multiple Linux distributions (to follow guidance of each open source tool producer's specified supported platform requirements), the decision was made to use Packer for creating virtual machine images from distribution disk image files (colloqually known as **ISOs**, short for ISO 9660 format read-only boot images.).
+multiple Linux distributions (to follow guidance of each open source tool producer's specified supported platform requirements), the decision was made to use Packer for creating virtual machine images from distribution disk image files (colloquially known as **ISOs**, short for ISO 9660 format read-only boot images.).

 To facilitate applying generic configuration settings and package